brainhack-eugene/open_neuroscience_workshop/brainhack_dcm2bids/README.md

 # Manually Create Metadata Files
 As per: [http://bids.neuroimaging.io/bids\_spec1.0.0-rc2.pdf](http://bids.neuroimaging.io/bids_spec1.0.0-rc2.pdf)

-Place these files in the top level bids directory.
+For the purposes of the tutorial, these files have been created for you and are in `open_neuroscience_workshop/data/meta_data/` Place these files in the top level bids directory.

 * dataset_description.json
+* participants.tsv
-* A JSON for each functional task with TaskName and RepetitionTime
+* A JSON for each functional task with TaskName and RepetitionTime (created by the dcm2bids script & located in the subjects' `func`  folders.
+They can stay there.)

+## Optional metadata
 * README (optional, but strongly recommended)
 * CHANGES (optional, but strongly recommended)